 About me

 I began my career at the University of Murcia, graduating in 2019 with a BSc in Physics [link].
 After graduation, I studied for an interuniversity master's degree in Photonics Science [link] with the participation of the University of Barcelona, Polytechnic of Catalunya, Autonoma of Barcelona, and the Institute of Photonic Sciences (UB, UPC, UAB, ICFO).
-Once finished, I obtained a PhD position in the Applied Optics Group at the University of Kent [link] under the Marie Skłodowska-Curie Actions.
+Once finished, I obtained a PhD in Physics on the Applied Optics Group at the University of Kent [link] under the Marie Skłodowska-Curie Actions.